Placido81/my-shortUrl-tool/README.md

 # my-shortUrl-tool

 # To View The Url Shortner
 Git Clone to computer.
-(Then NPM Install to install all Dependencies sp app will run) Npm Start ( To start Server)
+(Then NPM Install to install all Dependencies  app will run) Npm Start ( To start Server)
 Go To http://localhost:3000/ (To View)